Kondoresqe/Todobird/README.md

 # Kondor
 This Repository holds a simple task tracker that will accept tasks and let you view them.

-"mv todo todo.py"

-this is mistake on my part and I am currently working towards a fix.

 Installation:

 Create a file in your home directory ".todo_tasks.txt" This will be hidden, but makes the tasks persist when the terminal is closed/process is ended.